bilalk711/portfolio/README.md

 # Portfolio Website

 # Description

 This is my portfolio website.
 It is bootstrapped and responsive.
-I am a PHP web developer so you won't find a really interactive UI/UX model.
+I am a PHP web developer so you won't find a really good UI/UX model.
 Let it for the frontend developers.

 # Technologies Involved